karan23620/M1_Application_Calculator/1_Requirements/Readme.md

 ## Introduction

+  This is very simple calculator.
+I’m going to create this simple calculator using c programming.
+So this calculator performs few operation such as addition, subtraction, multiplication, division, modulus, power and factorial.
+So I create this calculator program in two ways
+  - Using switch case
+  - Using Function
-   - This is simple calculator which based on c language which calculate digits.
+This is simple calculator which based on c language which calculate digits.

 ### Features
   - Addition